America may soon face its biggest labor strike in decades

 The Teamsters and United Parcel Service could be heading toward the nation's largest strike in decades.

+On Tuesday, the union announced members voted more than 90% in favor of going on strike, if necessary.
+But despite the overwhelming vote, there are deep divisions within the union on the best negotiating strategy.

-The union is expected to announce Tuesday that 260,000 UPS workers have voted to authorize a strike if the two sides can't reach a deal before the current contracts expire on Aug.
-1. UPS transports an estimated 6% of the nation's GDP, which means a labor dispute could disrupt the US economy.
+UPS employs 260,000 Teamsters, and has added 40,000 union members since its current contract was reached five years ago.
+UPS transports an estimated 6% of the nation's GDP, which means a labor dispute could disrupt the US economy.

 At issue is how the shipping giant will expand to offer deliveries seven days a week.